 What if my airline cancels a flight to an area which doesn’t have ‘no travel’ advice?

 In this case, you should still be entitled to a refund or an alternative flight to the same destination.

-I have travel booked to a listed destination later this year.
+I have travel booked later this year.
 Can I still go?

 You’ll need to keep checking the FCO advice for that destination to see if restrictions have been lifted.
 You can sign up for FCDO updates on specific destinations.
 Also keep checking with your travel provider.